tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     # back to normal hereafter ...
 {% endhighlight %}

 Graphic designers, VFX artists, and animators rely on blending modes for many neat tricks.
-For instance, *multiply* and *subtract* are handy for extracting logos from white or black backgrounds; *darkest* is great for sky replacements; *difference* can be used for comparing and aligning video footage.
+For instance, *multiply* and *subtract* are handy for extracting logos from white or black backgrounds; *darkest* is great for sky replacements; while *difference* is useful for comparing and aligning video footage.
 With a bottom-up understanding of how blend modes work, you can take full advantage of them in your creative workflows.

 ## Mondrian Task

-In this challenge you get to fix a partially complete Processing adaptation of Piet Mondrian's [*Composition with Red, Blue, and Yellow*](https://commons.wikimedia.org/wiki/File:Piet_Mondriaan,_1930_-_Mondrian_Composition_II_in_Red,_Blue,_and_Yellow.jpg).
+In this challenge, you get to fix a partially complete Processing adaptation of Piet Mondrian's [*Composition with Red, Blue, and Yellow*](https://commons.wikimedia.org/wiki/File:Piet_Mondriaan,_1930_-_Mondrian_Composition_II_in_Red,_Blue,_and_Yellow.jpg).

 <figure>
   <img src="{{ site.url }}/img/pitl06/wikimedia-backup/1010px-Piet_Mondriaan,_1930_-_Mondrian_Composition_II_in_Red,_Blue,_and_Yellow.png" />